 Assumptions:

-- Couple are fresh graduates who have just started working in 2018.
+- The couple are fresh graduates who have just started working in 2018.

 - They are earning the same median salary of $3,500 each, based on MOM’s starting salary with an annual increment of $100.